oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ##### <a name="all" href="#all">5.1.1.13.2 `all`</a>

-The `all` operator applies a Boolean expression to each member of a collection and returns true if the expression is true for all members of the collection, otherwise it returns false.
-This implies that the `all` operator always returns true for an empty collection.
+The `all` operator applies a Boolean expression to each member of a collection and returns `true` if the expression is `true` for all members of the collection, otherwise it returns `false`.
+This implies that the `all` operator always returns `true` for an empty collection.

 The `all` operator cannot be used without an argument expression.